Codecademy-Abuja/meetup/README.md

 ### What you will find in this repo

-- Codes files of projects from our past meetups
+- Code files of projects from our past meetups
 - Slides
 - Plus other info.